Shamanthkrishna/Python-Projects/README.md

 9. **Finance Tracker**
     - A Python application to manage personal finances, allowing users to record transactions, view summaries, and visualize income versus expenses over time.

+10. **Least Common Multiple Calculator**
+    - Calculates the least common multiple (LCM) of two integers entered by the user.

 **Credits**
 - Some project ideas were inspired by examples found on Aman Kharwal's The Clever Programmer Website(https://thecleverprogrammer.com/).